 vomity colourful designs and non-traditional themes.
 Animals are big (with dinosaurs a regular feature).
 I quite liked 2014’s Things That Sting issue, eventually.
 I have patriotic reservations about the inclusion of the non-native European Wasp, but if it stopped one dumbass kid trying to pat one then I suppose it’s a good thing.

 Fusty old collectors are often heard complaining that Stamp Collecting Month issues feature subjects that lack noteworthiness, or Australianness.
 I consider this on a case-by-case basis.
 When foreign animals like tigers and pandas were seen on Australian stamps, I sided with AP’s argument that Australian zoos were playing a role in the conservation of those animals.
-However, I stood alongside the grumpy old people and their zimmer frames in 2011, when Australia Post gave up trying to find real animals, and just made shit up with its Mythical Creatures issue.
+However, I stood alongside the grumpy old people and their zimmer frames in 2011, when Australia Post gave up trying to find real animals, and just made stuff up with its Mythical Creatures issue.

 Yes, a whole (beautifully illustrated) issue dedicated not only to animals that have never been seen in Australia, but to animals that have never been seen anywhere, ever.
 They’re not even from our own mythology!
 I retrospectively demand a bunyip or a drop-bear.
 (Actually, bunyips have been seen on Australian stamps.
 Drop-bears are yet to make it.)
 And it’s bad enough for PR when we put tiger snakes and stingrays on our stamps.
-Do we need the world thinking we have fucking dragons?
+Do we need the world thinking we have big bloody dragons?

 You could mount a similar case against this year’s issue – while it’s undoubtedly a real thing, what has the Solar System ever done for Australia specifically?
 But apart from the fact that Australia totally produces professional space nerds, space is always likely to capture kids’ imaginations.
 These stamps could even be incorporated into the classroom if teachers are keen (and they should be – AP puts out resources for them).